 2. Bring skateboards or roller blades to the church.

-3. Use cell phones except in an emergency, to contact a parent, or to access material for an in-class project.
+3. Use cell phones unless it is necessary to contact a parent or access material for an in-class project.
 Students must receive teacher permission prior to using the phone on these occasions.

 Students are expected to: